swooshcode/swooshcode.github.io/README.md

 Here you will find direct links to my GitHub repositories and a collection of my written pieces including articles and blog posts about software development.
 At the moment, I am engrossed in a number of open-source projects, which include:

-1. Langchain-nla-util (In progress): This is an extensive project aiming to simplify complex natural language understanding operations.
+1. Zapier Langchain-nla-util (In progress): This is an extensive project aiming to simplify complex natural language understanding operations.
 It's currently under development and you can follow its progress here: https://lnkd.in/gyd_UJTz .

 2. ChitChatApp (Completed; currently developing a new version): This project resulted in an intuitive chat application that streamlines communication.
 We are now working on a newer version for an enhanced user experience.
 Find it here: https://lnkd.in/g2uFqXM7 .

-3. Database Management App (Completed; currently hosting on an AWS Ubuntu Server) A powerful web app for managing complex databases.
+3. Wellfound(formerly known as AngelList) Database Management App (Completed; currently hosting on an AWS Ubuntu Server) A powerful web app for managing complex databases.
 User-friendly interface, robust security, and responsive design.
 It empowers businesses, researchers, and organizations to organize and retrieve critical data.
 Features include:
 Forms and intuitive views
 Full security with user authentication and authorization mechanisms